-As stated previously further details would be outlined in the 'Freeport Bidding Prospectus', which was expected to be published in the autumn.
-The full response to the consultation was circulated as Appendix 1 for Members' information and can be accessed via the link below:
+As stated previously further details will be outlined in the 'Freeport Bidding Prospectus', which was expected to be published in the autumn.
+The full response to the consultation is enclosed as Appendix 1 for Members' information and can be accessed via the link below:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/ /attachment\data/file/924644/FINAL - 200923 - OFF\SEN\-\Freeports\Con\Res\-\FINAL.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/924644/FINAL - 200923 - OFF_SEN-Freeports_Con_Res-FINAL.pdf

-At a Northern Ireland wide level Invest NI had been facilitating some initial discussions with stakeholders including local government and central government departments to establish what the opportunities from a Freeport model might be and how best such an approach could strategically fit with initiatives such as the City & Growth Deals currently being progressed.

-Officers to update Members as further information becomes available.
+At a Northern Ireland wide level Invest NI has been facilitating some initial discussions with stakeholders including local government and central government departments to establish what the opportunities from a Freeport model might be and how best such an approach could strategically fit with initiatives such as the City & Growth Deals currently being progressed.
+Officers will update Members as further information becomes available.